 \section{Boundedness of Iitaka fibration for Kodaira dimension one}

 \begin{proof}[Proof of Theorem \ref{mt}] If $C$ is not rational, this follows from Proposition \ref{nonr}.
-The K3 or Enriques cases follow by Proposition \ref{k3}.
-The isotrivial abelian fibration case follows from Proposition \ref{iso} and the non-isotrivial abelian fibration case follows from Proposition \ref{abl}.
-The bielliptic case follows from Proposition \ref{bie} and \ref{bie2}. \end{proof} In the rest part of this section we will compute several examples. \begin{eg} The first example is a trivial example.
+The K3 or Enriques fibration cases follow from Proposition \ref{k3} and the abelian or bielliptic fibration cases follow from Corollary \ref{gor} and Proposition \ref{nGor}. \end{proof} In the rest part of this section we will compute several examples. \begin{eg} The first example is a trivial example.
 Let $F$ be a bielliptic curve such that $|6K_F|$ is non-empty but $|iK_F|$ is empty for all $i\leq5$ and let $C$ be a curve of general type.
 Then $X=F\times C$ is a smooth threefold of Kodaira dimension one such that $|6K_X|$ defines the Iitaka fibration but $|iK_X|$ is empty for all $i\leq5$. \end{eg} \begin{eg} Let $E$ be an elliptic curve.
 Pick two different points $P$ and $Q$ on $E$.
 One can find a line bundle $L$ such that $L^2=\Oo_E(P+Q)$.
 Let $C$ be the cyclic cover corresponds to $L^2=\Oo_E(P+Q)$.
-Then $C$ is a curve of genus two and $\phi:C\rightarrow E$ is a double cover ramified at $P$ and $Q$.
-Let $G=Aut(C/E)$, which is a cyclic group of order two and let $F$ be an abelian surface and consider the $G$-action on $F$ via $-Id$.
-Let $X=F\times C/G$.
+Then $C$ is a curve of genus two and $\phi\colon C\rightarrow E$ is a double cover ramified at $P$ and $Q$.
+Let $G=Aut(C/E)$, which is a cyclic group of order two.
+Let $F$ be an abelian surface and consider the $G$-action on $F$ via $-\mathbf{Id}$.
+Let $X=(F\times C)/G$.
 The singular points of $X$ are of the type $\frac{1}{2}(1,1,1)$, hence $X$ has terminal singularities.
 We want to show that $|4K_X|$ defines the Iitaka fibration, and $|iK_X|$ does not define the Iitaka fibration for $i\leq3$.
 One has

 since the unique section in $H^0(F,mK_F)$ is fixed by $G$ for all $m$.
 To compute $H^0(C,mK_C)^G$, note that $\phi\ts\Oo_C=\Oo_E\oplus L^{-1}$ and $\Oo_C(2K_C)=\phi\st\Oo_E(2K_E+P+Q)=\phi\st L^2$, hence $\phi\ts\Oo_C(2kK_C)= L^{2k}\oplus L^{2k-1}$ by the projection formula.
 The $G$-invariant part of $H^0(C,2kK_C)$ is $H^0(E,L^{2k})$ and $L^{2k}$ is very ample if and only if $k\geq2$.
 Hence $|2K_X|$ does not define the Iitaka fibration, but $|4K_X|$ does.
 On the other hand, by Grothendieck duality we have